NilFoundation/nil-hardhat-example/README.md

 </div>

 ## 🚀 Overview
 This repository demonstrates how to deploy and interact with smart contracts on the =nil; blockchain using Hardhat and our custom plugin.
-The =nil; blockchain is an Ethereum Layer 2 solution based on zk-sharding, enhancing transaction efficiency and scalability
+The =nil; blockchain is an Ethereum Layer 2 solution based on zk-sharding, enhancing transaction efficiency and scalability.

 ## 🔧 Installation
 1. **Clone the Repository:**